hsgarn/foosobsplus/README.md

 #### Time Outs
 ##### Return TO(Team 1)
 Assigns the hot key to return a time out to Team 1's available pool of timeouts or used pool of time outs depending on how the Show Time Outs Used setting is set.
-Default hot key is unassigned.
+Default hot key is n.

 ##### Use TO(Team 1)
 Assigns the hot key to use a time out for Team 1.
 Default hot key is 9.

 ##### Return TO(Team 2)
 Assigns the hot key to return a time out to Team 2's available pool of timeouts or used pool of time outs depending on how the Show Time Outs Used setting is set.
-Default hot key is unassigned.
+Default hot key is 1.

 ##### Use TO(Team 2)
 Assigns the hot key to use a time out for Team 2.
 Default hot key is 0.

 ##### Switch Time Outs
 Assigns the hot key to switch the time out counts.
 Team 1's time out count will be swapped with Team 2's time out count.
-Default hot key is unassigned.
+Default hot key is [.

 #### Reset Names
 Assigns the hot key for the Reset Names button in the Reset Panel.
 Default hot key is unassigned.